 - 1. Core courses worth 25 credits, - 2.
-A specialisation with courses worth at least 55 credits, - 3.
-A thesis project worth 40 credits, comprising - a. the preparation for the thesis project worth 10 credits (IN4610 Research Project), and - b. the thesis project itself, worth 30 credits (IN4600 Final Project Project). - If required, deficiency courses, of which a maximum of 10 credits may be included in the IEP.
-If fewer or no deficiency course is required the students must spent the remaining credits on specialisation courses.
+A specialisation with courses worth at least 40 credits, - 3.
+A thesis project worth 45 credits (ES5000 Final Project Project). - 4.
+If required, deficiency courses, of which a maximum of 10 credits may be included in the IEP.
+If fewer or no deficiency courses are required, the students must spend the remaining credits on specialisation courses.